Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Results

 \subsubsection{Development challenges}

-We outline the challenges participants and their teams faced during development, including limited attention to at-risk groups, difficulty balancing privacy with user experience, and broader constraints such as limited resources and development pressures.
+We outline the challenges participants and their teams faced, including limited attention to at-risk groups, difficulty balancing privacy with UX, and broader constraints such as limited resources and development pressures.
+Some participants also distinguished between data essential to core device functions (e.g., camera footage for incident detection or remote monitoring, access-control logs) and non-essential data (e.g., personalization signals and analytics).
+For essential data, they emphasized necessity, proportionality, and minimal retention, whereas for non-essential data, they favored opt-in defaults, granular controls, and data minimization.

 \textbf{Challenges in designing for at-risk groups.} Participants faced significant challenges in gathering requirements from at-risk groups such as children, older adults, and domestic workers.
 Limited resources prevented participants from conducting direct research with these users, making it difficult to understand and address their specific needs.
-For example, P17-EN noted that their research prioritized ``\emph{the majority [of] population in China}'', often excluding groups such as survivors of intimate partner violence (IPV).
-P5-UX and P7-PM pointed to the challenges of recruiting IPV survivors and gaining their trust, as many were hesitant to disclose personal experiences.
+For example, P17-EN noted that their research prioritized ``\emph{the majority population in China},'' often excluding groups such as survivors of intimate partner violence (IPV).
+P5-UX and P7-PM pointed out the challenges of recruiting IPV survivors and gaining their trust, as many were reluctant to disclose personal experiences.
 This made it especially difficult to design effective and inclusive solutions for vulnerable populations.
-Furthermore, P6-UX described the challenges their team faced when designing smart TVs for elder and disabled users, citing a lack of expertise in understanding the specific privacy concerns of these groups.
-P4-PM’s team implemented protective measures for elder users: \textit{``We use millimeter-wave radars in our cameras that capture only coarse-grained data, such as blurred body shapes, to protect privacy, especially in elderly care homes.''}
+Furthermore, P6-UX described the challenges their team faced when designing smart TVs for older and disabled users, citing a lack of experience in understanding the specific privacy concerns of these groups.
+P4-PM's team implemented protective measures for older adults: \textit{``We use millimeter-wave radars in our cameras that capture only coarse-grained data, such as blurred body shapes, to protect privacy, especially in elderly care homes.''}